ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/mongodb.md

 # MongoDB

-MongoDB engine is read-only table engine which allows to read data from remote MongoDB collection.
+MongoDB engine is read-only table engine which allows to read data from remote [MongoDB](https://www.mongodb.com/) collection.

 Only MongoDB v3.6+ servers are supported.

+**If you're facing troubles, please report the issue, and try to use [the legacy implementation](../../../operations/server-configuration-parameters/settings.md#use_legacy_mongodb_integration).
+Keep in mind that it is deprecated, and will be removed in next releases.**

 ## Types mappings